 When sourcing raw materials and selecting partners, sustainability remains an important criterium.
 Michiel: “From our can partner BAL to Feys, the print company that provides our sleeves and our packaging partner Smurfit-Kappa: each of them cares about sustainability as much as we do.
 Thanks to them, we are the first player in the market that works with 100%-recyclable PET foil and has retail units that are fully packaged in cardboard, for example.
 We believe that’s the way forward, and we want to start that journey today.”

 “We are the first specialty beer brewery in Belgium with its own in-house bottling, barrel and canning lines.”
-Michiel Clyncke, junior ceo at Vanhonsebrouck brewery
+Michiel Clyncke, junior ceo at Kasteelbrouwerij Vanhonsebrouck

 Pulling together with partners